Click on the desired letter below to see terms with descriptions starting with the selected letter.

 Staking compounds provide stress relief to components on a printed wiring board or similar device.
 The designer should be aware that all staking compounds are not equal.
 Some staking materials when improperly selected or used can actually introduce problems.
 The NASA Workmanship Technical Committee has published excellent guidance on its website here.
 Aptek Labs is a leader in staking compoud materials – contact them if you need further assistance.

 Stealth technology covers many areas.
-An excellent summary on stealth technology published by the U.S. Centennial on Flight Commission may be found here.
+An excellent summary on stealth technology is published by the U.S. Centennial on Flight Commission.
 Aptek Labs has developed several coatings, sealants and adhesives that have stealth technology capabilities in that they absorb incoming electromagnetic radiation.
-For further details contact Aptek Labs Technical Support (Phone 661/257-1677; Email: mailto:firstname.lastname@example.org
+For further details contact Aptek Labs Technical Support (Phone 661/257-1677; Email: mailto:email@example.com

 Stress is induced in any design where the coefficients of thermal expansion of various components and substrates to be bonded are mismatched.
 The management of these stresses can only be accomplished after numerous considerations and applications.
 The full paper on this subject entitled “Stress Management Via Low Modulus Urethane Adhesives For Electronic Applications” written by Aptek Labs may be found on the Aptek website under Technical Articles.